tiepdotme/bodhinyana-group.github.io/_posts/2016-12-28-to-be-confirmed.markdown

 ---
 layout: post
-title: Lunar observance night - go to Temple
+title: Theme to be confirmed
 date: 2016-12-28 19:30:00
-leader:
+leader: Martin
 ---